Revised 1-19-2009 NOTE: This is

 during or close to the times of the Biblical texts.
 Examples of these would

-them), the writing sof Josephus, the New Testament Apochrypha, the writings of the Apostolic Fathers (such as
+New Testament Apocrypha, the writings of the Apostolic Fathers (such as the

 There are of course Church fathers who wrote entire books of commentary or